 These ornaments can be found already in the Greek art.
 However, in Roman art (and most probably in the practice of offering sacrifice) they became an integral part of depictions of sacrificial rites (I. S. Ryberg, Rites of the State Religion in Roman Art [Rome, 1955], 30–31.)

-Elsner notes that both in Rome and the provinces there was a significant decrease in depictions of animal sacrifice (“Sacrifice,” 141–153).
-V. Huet compared between iconography of sacrifice in Rome and Italy and sacrificial iconography in Gaul and Germany.
-According to Huet, the main difference is that in those from Gaul and Germany the gods themselves are present and participate in the sacrifice, while in the Roman and Italian reliefs mostly show the public only (“Roman Sacrificial Reliefs in Rome, Italy and Gaul: Reconstructing Archaeological Evidence?” in Ritual Matters, Material Residues of Ancient Religion, ed.
-J. Knust and C. Moser [Ann Arbor, 2017], 11–32.
+Elsner, “Sacrifice,” 141–53, notes that both in Rome and the provinces there was a significant decrease in depictions of animal sacrifice.
+Valerie Huet compared between iconography of sacrifice in Rome and Italy and sacrificial iconography in Gaul and Germany.
+According to Huet, the main difference is that in those from Gaul and Germany, the gods themselves are present and participate in the sacrifice, while in the Roman and Italian reliefs mostly show the public only (V. Huet, “Roman Sacrificial Reliefs in Rome, Italy and Gaul: Reconstructing Archaeological Evidence?” in Ritual Matters, Material Residues of Ancient Religion, ed.
+J. Knust and C. Moser [Ann Arbor, 2017], 11–32).
 Sacrificial iconography from the Levant have not yet been discussed at length.

-In the eyes of the Roman elite the victimarii were people from the lower social echelons, as arises from the literature and, to a certain extent, from their depictions in Roman art.
+In the eyes of the Roman elite, the victimarii were people from the lower social echelons, as deduced from the literature and, to a certain extent, from their depictions in Roman art.
 At the same time, from their own perspective and that of other parts of Roman society, their social status was most probably better.
 For their identity and complex imagery see J. J. Lennon, “‘Victimarii’ in Roman religion and society,” BSR 83 (2015): 65–89.

 For tools used for animal sacrifice and their representation in Roman art, see G. S. Aldrete, “Hammers, Axes, Bulls, and Blood: Some Practical Aspects of Roman Animal Sacrifice,” JRS 104 (2014): 28–50.
 For the suovetaurilia sacrifice in Roman art, see M. Vermaseren, “The suovetaurilia in Roman art,” BABesch 32 (1957): 1–12.

 In most instances in Christian art, and certainly in Roman art, there was a tendency toward realism and the realistic representation of human figures.
 This was done by using colors to both achieve natural body tones and for shadowing and highlighting figures and body parts.
 See J. Gage, Color and Culture: Practice and Meaning from Antiquity to Abstraction (Berkeley, 1999), 47–48.
-In the current context, it should be noted that in the zodiac cycle at Hamat Teveriya (Tiberius), the dominant color of the bull is black-grey, as it is in the Zippori synagogue.
+In the current context, it should be noted that in the zodiac cycle at Hamat Teveriya (Tiberius), the dominant color of the bull is black-grey, as it is in the Sepphoris synagogue.
 The artist’s willingness to deviate from the bull’s natural colors in order to highlight its image, certainly teaches us that his purpose was to give it special meaning related to the meaning of the scene.

 Britt and Boustan, The Elephant, 31.